abilandz/PH8124/Lecture_6/Lecture_6.md

 ```
 will print the current time on the screen, but it will also simultaneously dump it in the file named ```date.log``` (check its content with **cat date.log**).
 In the very same spirit, it is possible to keep the full execution log of any script, function, code block ```{ ... }```, loops, etc.

-The command **tee** writes simultaneously its input to _stdout_ (screen) and redirects it to the files.
+The command **tee** writes simultaneously its input to _stdout_ (screen) and redirects it to files.
 By default, **tee** overwrites the content of a file &mdash; if we want instead to append to the already existing non-empty file, the following version can be used:
 ```bash
 someCommand | tee -a someFile.log
 ```